U.S. economic policies that are pro-work and pro-worker

 Another example of an economic policy that would support workers’ engagement with the labor force and improve both personal and national economic outcomes is paid leave.
 Women’s labor force participation stalled out around 2000, after increasing rapidly and steadily over the final quarter of the 20th century, and it is now below that of other advanced economies.
 Paid leave would increase women’s labor force participation, which, in turn, would increase families’ incomes and decrease their use of public benefits.
 States, including California, have introduced comprehensive paid leave, which enables economists and policymakers alike to see the impact of introducing paid leave on both employee and employer outcomes.
 So far, the evidence indicates that paid leave reduces turnover among employees—a boon to businesses—while enabling workers to meet both their caregiving and wage-earning needs.

 There’s also a need for policies that will more fundamentally address some of the structural barriers that workers face.
 One of those barriers is the increase in the monopsony power of employers.
 Monopsony power is the labor market equivalent of a monopoly, meaning that an industry is so concentrated that workers have few options for employers and so their wages will be set at less than the value they create.
 As Equitable Growth economist Kate Bahn highlights in her overview of the growing body of research on monopsony power’s effect on workers’ wages, going from a less concentrated labor market to a more concentrated labor market was associated with a 17 percent decline in posted wages.
-In addition to the impact on individual workers’ wages, new research by Columbia economist and Equitable Growth grantee Suresh Naidu and co-authors find that monopsony power in the U.S. economy reduces both overall output and employment by 13 percent.
+In addition to the impact on individual workers’ wages, new research by Columbia economist and Equitable Growth grantee Suresh Naidu and co-authors finds that monopsony power in the U.S. economy reduces both overall output and employment by 13 percent.
 Policies that raise worker power such as boosts to unions and collective bargaining will get at the heart of addressing these more structural impediments to engagement with the labor force and economic growth.

 Finally, to ensure that people actually experience the benefits from the stronger economic growth that their participation in the labor force is generating, economists and policymakers need to be able to actually measure economic growth at all levels.
 The Measuring Real Income Growth Act, introduced by Senate Minority Leader Chuck Schumer (D-NY), would allow policymakers to see which income segments, demographic groups, and geographic areas of the country are actually experiencing economic growth by disaggregating the Gross Domestic Product statistics that the federal government produces.
 This is a key first step to better measuring whether economic growth is actually benefitting and improving the welfare of all Americans, not just some of them.